-In 1998, I created my first website for the community where we lived.
+In 1998, I created my first website from scratch (no templates were around at that time) for the community where we lived.
 It was a place on the web where people could get the latest news about high school and junior high football games, as well as other school events.
 Soon after, I created my husband’s first website for our business which led to designing websites for family and friends.
 The first couple of years, I considered it my learning phase of trials and errors.
 Still, I knew this was my calling and my dream to one day start my own web design business.

-In late 2016, I went into a business partnership with a friend, now my mentor, who already had an established web design business and who also taught me so much more about the business side, which I am forever grateful for.
-In 2017, we amicably ended our business partnership and I started my own web design business as Websites by Gina.
-And in 2018, Websites by Gina officially became WebGem Marketing.
+In late 2016, I went into a business partnership and collaboration with a friend, now my mentor, who already had an established web design business and who also taught me so much more about the business side, which I am forever grateful for.
+Throughout 2016, my business name was Websites by Gina.
+In 2017, we amicably ended our business partnership and Websites by Gina officially became WebGem Marketing.